 The lower part of Peak 8937 is also the steepest section.
-However, it is short and footing is excellent.
+However, it is short and the footing is excellent.
 There is no trail on this peak, but the route is straightforward.
-Once you reach the top of the lower ridge, continue eastward, then northward, toward highpoint 8836 staying on the east side of the trees.
-Skirt highpoint 8836 and continue north to the peak’s official summit.
-As you proceed you will intersect a faint jeep trail that goes close to the summit.
+Once you reach the top of the lower ridge, continue east then north toward Point 8836, staying on the East Side of the trees.
+Skirt Point 8836 and continue north to the summit of Peak 8937.
+As you proceed, you intersect a faint jeep trail that goes close to the summit.
 There is a small cairn on top.

 We combined our climb of Peak 8937 with Peak 9053 to the south.
-Our GPS track below is missing the descent from 9053 to our vehicle.
-We descended via the western gully, right near the “T” in Forest on the track.
-From the summit, you can have nice views of the north side of Mount Borah and Mountaineer Peak as well as other surrounding 10K and 11K peaks.
+Our GPS track below is missing the descent from Peak 9053 to our vehicle.
+We descended via the West Gully, right near the “T” in Forest on the track.
+From the summit, you have nice views of the north side of both Mount Borah and Mountaineer Peak as well as other surrounding 10K and 11K peaks.

-Trip Stats for both peaks (without the final leg to the vehicle): 5.84 miles and 2,370 feet gain.
+Trip stats for both peaks (without the final leg to the vehicle): 5.84 miles with 2,370 feet of elevation gain.